Accessing and Managing Financial Data

 import pandas_datareader as pdr

 We can use the pdr.DataReader() function of the package to download monthly Fama-French factors.
-The set 3 Factors includes the return time series of the market, size, and value factors alongside the risk-free rates.
-Note that we have to do some manual work to correctly parse all the columns and scale them appropriately, as the raw Fama-French data comes in a very unpractical data format.
+The set Fama/French 3 Factors contains the return time series of the market (mkt_excess), size (smb), and value (hml) factors alongside the risk-free rates (rf).
+Note that we have to do some manual work to parse all the columns correctly and scale them appropriately, as the raw Fama-French data comes in a unique data format.
 For precise descriptions of the variables, we suggest consulting Prof. Kenneth French’s finance data library directly.
-If you are on the site, check the raw data files to appreciate the time you can save thanks to pandas-datareader.
+If you are on the website, check the raw data files to appreciate the time you can save thanks to pandas_datareader.

 data_source="famafrench",